 Toddlers and preschoolers will adore this simple paper plate jellyfish craft.
 It’s the perfect craft for a preschool ocean theme or if you’re focusing on sea animals at daycare or home.

 We’ve made a ton of paper plate crafts here this year.
 In fact, we’ve just completed our A-Z collection of paper plate crafts – a project which had us make at least one paper plate craft for every letter of the alphabet.
-IT’s a nice, big round-up for you to have all of my paper plate crafts in one place.
+It’s a nice, big round-up so you’ll have all of my paper plate crafts in one place.

 For now, I’d like to show you our latest.
 Our paper plate Jellyfish.
 Isn’t he adorable?

 For your convenience this post contains affiliate links.

 We think this craft would be super if you were working on a sea or ocean theme at daycare.
 You could hang dozens of these little guys from the ceiling or against a bulletin board covered in ocean-blue paper.
 Remember Finding Nemo?
 This little fella reminds me of one of the jellies that Dory had to maneuver her way through.